Wrong Turn (2021 film)

-Wrong Turn (also known as Wrong Turn: The Foundation) is a 2021 horror film directed by Mike P. Nelson and written by franchise creator Alan McElroy.
-The film, being a reboot, is the seventh installment of the Wrong Turn film series, stars Charlotte Vega, Adain Bradley, Bill Sage, Emma Dumont, Dylan McTee, Daisy Head, and Matthew Modine.
+Wrong Turn (also known as Wrong Turn: The Foundation) is a 2021 folk horror film directed by Mike P. Nelson and written by franchise creator Alan McElroy.
+The film served as a second reboot and the seventh installment in the Wrong Turn film series, stars Charlotte Vega, Adain Bradley, Bill Sage, Emma Dumont, Dylan McTee, Daisy Head, and Matthew Modine.
 The film departed from the cannibalistic and incest-related themes of its predecessors.
 It is an international co-production between the United States, Germany, and Canada.

 The project was announced in October 2018, with Nelson signed as director, from a screenplay written by McElroy, who wrote the original film.
 Principal photography began on September 9, 2019, and wrapped on November 2, 2019, in Felicity, Ohio.

 Wrong Turn was theatrically released for one day, January 26, 2021, by Saban Films.
 The film received positive reviews from critics and grossed $4.8 million at the box office and $2.1 million in home sales.